prajwalnoob672/instant_AId/README.md

 - Node.js + Express for the backend (API).

 * PostgreSQL for the database.

+- JWT (JSON Web Tokens) – Used for secure, stateless authentication and authorization

 + Docker Compose to run everything together.